frkv/nrfxlib/README.rst

 nrfxlib
 #######

-nrfxlib is a repository that contains RTOS-independent libraries to be used with Nordic Semiconductor SoCs.
+nrfxlib is a repository that contains RTOS-independent libraries and modules to be used with Nordic Semiconductor SoCs.

 Supported SoCs